 Pros and Cons of a Captive Insurance Agent

-Secondly, captive insurance agents often don't have to handle their own lead generation, advertising, marketing, or cover the overhead cost of the business—the insurance company does that.
+Secondly, captive insurance agents often don't have to handle their own lead generation, advertising, marketing, process paperwork, or cover the overhead cost of the business—the insurance company does that.
 This frees up the agent to spend more time doing research for clients as well as building relationships.

 What is an Independent Insurance Agent?

-Pros and Cons of Independent Agents
+Pros of Independent Insurance Agents

 Choosing a Captive Agent Vs. Independent Agent